MarcialRosales/rabbitmq-ldap-integration/rabbitmq-4-pcf.md

 1. Login to GCP cloud console and create CentOS 7.x VM of type n1-standard-1 and 20 GB disk space.

-2. Open the port `389` which is default non-tls ldap port.
+2. Open the port `389` which is default ldap port.

-2. Transfer bash script files under scripts directory to newly created VM and install OpenLDAP.
+2. Transfer bash script files under scripts directory to newly created VM and execute the commands on the VM.

 ```cmd
 chmod +x /openldap-configs/*.sh